holas1337/ddev-sylius/README.md

 # General information
 DDEV boilerplate code for quick Sylius setup.

-Please treat is as na early alpha - version 0.1.
+Please treat is as an early alpha - version 0.1.

 # Local setup